 During even the most trying times, leaders must remain calm and keep their wits about them to make solid strategic decisions that advance their organization.

 Remember the Titans is a true story of a newly hired African American coach and his high school football team during the early 1970s.

-The leadership challenges in the film all feel very modern, whether it's the challenge for the head coach to unify the team or the struggle for the assistant coach to accept being passed over for promotion to the top.
+The leadership challenges in the film all feel very modern, whether it's the challenge for the head coach to unify the high school football team due to racial tension or the struggle for the assistant coach to accept being passed over for promotion to the top.
 Remember the Titans is an excellent exploration of how great leaders can unite and inspire others.